-Because sometimes, people resent us because we remind them of something they’re trying to forget, something they don’t have but wish they had or something they’ll never have.
+Sometimes, people resent us because we remind them of something they’re trying to forget, something they don’t have but wish they had, or something they’ll never have.

 And what better way to be the bigger person than by ignoring their existence?

 Don’t argue back when the person says something negative about you.